X2Cscope/X2Cscope_blinky_dsPIC33CK_LVMC.X/readme.md

 # MPLAB X Project: X2Cscope_blinky_dsPIC33CK_LVMC

-This is a X2Cscope demo project for [Low Voltage Motor Control (LVMC)](https://www.microchip.com/DevelopmentTools/ProductDetails/PartNO/DM330031) development board and [dsPIC33CK256MP508](https://www.microchip.com/wwwproducts/en/dsPIC33CK256MP508) microcontroller that is populated on the board.
+This is a X2Cscope demo project for [Low Voltage Motor Control (LVMC)](https://www.microchip.com/DevelopmentTools/ProductDetails/PartNO/DM330031) development board and [dsPIC33CK256MP508](https://www.microchip.com/wwwproducts/en/dsPIC33CK256MP508) microcontroller that is available as a PIM (Plug in Module).

 The purpose is to demonstrate the [X2Cscope firmware based debugger tool](https://x2cscope.github.io/) features like run-time watch and scope views.

 The code functionality is minimalistic in order to avoid unneceseary confusion.
-It is generating internally a digital sawtooth and a sine signal.
+The firmware generates a digital sawtooth and a sine signal.
 There is LED1 that is blinking with the sawtooth signal's period.
 The LED2 can be controlled manually by the [X2Cscope run-time debugger tool](https://x2cscope.github.io/).
 The state of the SW1 can be read out by X2Cscope.

 ![HW setup](doc/LVMC_Blinky_Connectors.gif)
 ![X2Cscope](doc/Scope_Animated.gif)